Three sub-Jupiter-mass planets: WASP-69b & WASP-84b transit active K dwarfs and WASP-70Ab transits the evolved primary of a G4+K3 binary: Abstract

 \section{Abstract}

 We report the discovery of the transiting exoplanets WASP-69b, WASP-70Ab and WASP-84b, each of which orbits a bright star ($V\sim10)$.
-WASP-69b is a bloated Saturn-mass planet (0.26\,\mjup, 1.06\,\rjup) in a 3.868-d period around an active mid-K dwarf.
-We estimate a stellar age of 1\,Gyr from both gyrochronological and age-activity relations, though an alternative gyrochronological relation suggests an age of 3\,Gyr.
-ROSAT detected X-rays at a distance of 60$\pm$27\arcsec\ from WASP-69.
+WASP-69b is a bloated Saturn-mass planet (0.26\,\mjup, 1.06\,\rjup) in a 3.868-d period around an active, $\sim$1-Gyr, mid-K dwarf.
+ROSAT detected X-rays 60$\pm$27\arcsec\ from WASP-69.
 If the star is the source then the planet could be undergoing mass-loss at a rate of $\sim$10$^{12}$\,g\,s$^{-1}$.
 This is 1--2 orders of magnitude higher than the evaporation rate estimated for HD\,209458b and HD\,189733b, both of which have exhibited anomalously-large Lyman-$\alpha$ absorption during transit.
-WASP-70Ab is a sub-Jupiter-mass planet (0.59\,\mjup, 1.16\,\rjup) in a 3.713-d orbit around the primary of a spatially-resolved G4+K3 binary, with a separation of 3\farcs3 ($\geq$800\,AU).
-We exploit the binary nature of the system to construct a Hertzsprung-Russell diagram, from which we estimate its age to be 9--10\,Gyr.
-WASP-84b is a sub-Jupiter-mass planet (0.69\,\mjup, 0.94\,\rjup) in an 8.523-d orbit around an active early-K dwarf.
+WASP-70Ab is a sub-Jupiter-mass planet (0.59\,\mjup, 1.16\,\rjup) in a 3.713-d orbit around the primary of a spatially-resolved, 9--10-Gyr, G4+K3 binary, with a separation of 3\farcs3 ($\geq$800\,AU).
+WASP-84b is a sub-Jupiter-mass planet (0.69\,\mjup, 0.94\,\rjup) in an 8.523-d orbit around an active, $\sim$1-Gyr, early-K dwarf.
 Of the transiting planets discovered from the ground to date, WASP-84b has the third-longest period.
-From a combination of gyrochronological and age-activity relations we estimate the age of WASP-84 to be $\sim$1\,Gyr.

-For both the active stars WASP-69 and WASP-84 we find a modulation of the radial velocities with a period similar to the photometrically-determined stellar rotation period.
-We fit the residuals with a low-order harmonic series and subtract the best fit from the RVs prior to deriving the system parameters.
-In each case the solution is essentially unchanged, with much less than a 1-$\sigma$ change to the planetary mass.
-We found this method of pre-whitening using a harmonic fit to result in a greater reduction in the residual RV scatter than the oft-used method of pre-whitening with a fit to the RV residuals and the bisector spans.
+For the active stars WASP-69 and WASP-84, we pre-whitened the radial velocities using a low-order harmonic series.
+We found this reduced the residual scatter more than did the oft-used method of pre-whitening with a fit between residual radial velocity and bisector span.
+The system parameters were essentially unaffected by pre-whitening.